Air Booking Guide

 Create Retention Segments

 By default, reservation details are stored for one month after all travel on the itinerary is completed.
 This means you can continue to retrieve the reservation for one month after travel, at which time the reservation is purged and no longer available.
-You can extend this time by setting a purge date that is up to 331 days from the date the reservation was created.
-To do so, send the autoDeleteDate query parameter in the workbench commit for the initial booking workflow.
+You can extend this time by sending an optional workbench commit request payload with the autoDeleteDate query parameter at the end of the initial booking workflow.
+You can set a purge date that is up to 331 days from the date the reservation was created.
 Adding a purge date creates a retention segment on the reservation.

 Confirm Involuntary Schedule Change